Dansby Swanson Player Props: Cubs vs. Pirates

 Dansby Swanson At The Plate

-- Swanson has 13 doubles, two triples, six home runs and 34 walks while batting .254.
+- Swanson is hitting .257 with 13 doubles, two triples, six home runs and 34 walks.

-- In 57.8% of his 64 games this season, Swanson has picked up at least one hit.
-He's also had 17 multi-hit games.

-- Swanson has driven home a run in 18 games this year (28.1%), including more than one RBI in 10.9% of his games and producing three or more of his team's runs on one occasion..
+- Swanson has an RBI in 19 of 65 games this season, with multiple RBI in seven of them.
+He has also driven home three or more of his team's runs in one contest.

-- In 22 of 64 games this year, he has scored, and six of those games included multiple runs.
+- In 33.8% of his games this season, he has scored at least once.
+And he's had six games with multiple runs (9.2%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.